Wild At Art is Australia's top wildlife art competition for kids.

 Artwork: The disappearing rainbow by Ruby, 2019 finalist

-To ensure a level playing field and a variety of entries, winners will be chosen from the following categories:
+To ensure a level playing field and a variety of entries, a total of 19 winners will be chosen from the following categories:

 • Best artwork, ages 5-7 (1st and 2nd place)

 • Best artwork, ages 8-10 (1st and 2nd place)